Drug Diversion Prevention & Detection: Using a Comprehensive Risk & Internal Audit Approach

 This presentation will take place on Thursday, January 31, 2018 at 1:00pm Eastern time.

 This is a FREE webinar for all AHIA members!
-Non-members can join AHIA today to take advantage of this benefit.
+Non-members - $49 or Join AHIA today to take advantage of this benefit!

 Drug diversion is a national crisis affecting public health and social and economic welfare.
 Drug diversion activities not only cause potential harm to patients and healthcare professionals, but also to the organizations that employ them – causing healthcare organizations to face legal, financial, operational and reputational risks and regulatory fines.
 Now consider that about 15% of all healthcare workers will misuse drugs or alcohol at some point in their career.
 To effectively address these issues and mitigate risks, healthcare organizations must have a comprehensive interdisciplinary drug diversion management program that include rigorous controls and monitoring.